Resources

 April 2019 | Spiritual Disciplines for the Christian Life by Donald Whitney

 Do you want to grow in your relationship with Christ but sometimes you aren’t sure what to do next?
 Whitney’s book will walk through key spiritual disciplines to help you take the next steps toward spiritual maturity.
-He covers expected topics like scripture reading, prayer, and worship, but he also digs in to overlooked practices like stewardship, serving, and journaling.

 March 2019 | Big Truths for Young Hearts by Bruce A. Ware